harness/developer-hub/docs/chaos-engineering/configure-chaos-experiments/probes/configure-and-add-probe.md

 ## Step 2: Select a fault

-Click on the `+` icon to open the fault selection drawer and choose the fault to execute in your chaos experiment based on the hypothesis decided.
+Select the `+` icon to open the fault selection drawer and choose the fault to execute in your chaos experiment based on the hypothesis decided.

-Once you click on a fault, a **Tuning drawer** opens up.
+Once you select a fault, a **Tuning drawer** opens up.
 Navigate to the last tab `Probes`.
 A default health check command probe will already be present.
-You can either add or replace the existing probe with a new one by clicking `+ Deploy new Probe` button.
+You can either add or replace the existing probe with a new one by selecting `+ Deploy new Probe` button.

 ![Step 2](./static/configure-and-add-probe/step2.png)